-Change hist tory Version: Approval date: Implementation date: Nature of significant revisions: Sept 2016 30.09.16 01.10.16 Change of reference to 'extenuating circumstances' Additional guidance on sub-elements and minimum pass grades Additional requirement for conventions to be agreed before the examination board Change of nomenclature 'intercalation' to 'break in study' Sept 2016 15.11.16 15.11.16 Clarification of maximum grade for retake modules Removal of reference to the possibility that sub-elements might have to be passed (guidance note 36.6) Sept 2017 12.09.17 01.10.17 Removal of information about awards and registration periods to new Section 16.
+Change hist Version: Approval date: Implementation date: Nature of significant revisions: Sept 2016 30.09.16 01.10.16 Change of reference to 'extenuating circumstances' Additional guidance on sub-elements and minimum pass grades Additional requirement for conventions to be agreed before the examination board Change of nomenclature 'intercalation' to 'break in study' Sept 2016 15.11.16 15.11.16 Clarification of maximum grade for retake modules Removal of reference to the possibility that sub-elements might have to be passed (guidance note 36.6) Sept 2017 12.09.17 01.10.17 Removal of information about awards and registration periods to new Section 16.
 Removal of repeated information about Boards of Examiners (already in Section 15) Removal of guidance notes - provided now either as a paragraph note, or, where a requirement, included as part of the formal regulations.
 Amendments to ensure consistent use of the term refer and repeat.
 Regulation about examination board discretion amended to reflect forthcoming change to classification algorithm.
 Additional appendix: GBA grade points from 2017/18.
 Feb 2018 15.02.18 15.02.18 Erroneous paragraph removed (previously para.
-7.4) referencing previous NEC policy Sept 2018 12.09.18 01.10.18 Inclusion of information relating to award classifications and grade aggregation (appendices 2 and 4).
+7.3) referencing previous NEC policy Sept 2018 12.09.18 01.10.18 Inclusion of information relating to award classifications and grade aggregation (appendices 2 and 4).
 Sept 2019 11.09.19 01.10.19 Amendment to wording of 10.4 to emphasise exceptionality of a board awarding a third attempt.
-New 16.4 to permit progression boards flexibility in relation to Higher Education Apprenticeship Degrees Appendix 4 updated to include reference to different rounding arrangements for previous non-linear grade scheme.
-Sept 2020 16.09.20 01.10.20 None Sept 2021 07.09.21 01.10.21 Example in 8.10 updated to include reference to 'take and do' examinations Sept 2022 22.09.22 01.10.22 Part 8 updated to reflect minor edit to NEC policy.
+New 16.7 to permit progression boards flexibility in relation to Higher Education Apprenticeship Degrees Appendix 4 updated to include reference to different rounding arrangements for previous non-linear grade scheme.
+Sept 2020 16.09.20 01.10.20 None Sept 2021 07.09.21 01.10.21 Example in 8.10 updated to include reference to 'take and do' examinations Sept 2022 22.09.22 01.10.22 Updated to include references to the Higher Nationals award framework Oct 2022 29.11.22 29.11.22 Following publication of 16F, references to the Higher Nationals award framework removed.
+Part 8 updated to reflect minor edit to NEC policy.
 May 2023 11.05.23 11.05.23 Clarification that late submission deadline is 5 working days.
-Sept 2023 14.09.23 01.10.23 Further clarification of compensation rules.